biBERK Makes Getting General Liability Insurance Convenient

 Customizing Your General Liability Insurance Policy With Endorsements

-Your general liability policy can be customized by adding what are called endorsements.
+Your commercial general liability insurance policy can be customized by adding what are called endorsements.
 An endorsement can either enhance or modify the coverage, depending on your requirements.
 Some of the most common general liability insurance policy endorsements include:

 Cyber liability add-on insurance protects your business in the event of an incident like a data breach regarding private customer, employee, or client information.
 It can also provide coverage for regulatory action defense if a government agency requires you to appear in court.